thirtysix/TFBS_footprinting_manuscript/README.md

 ## 3.4 Run TFBS_footprinter3 - Neanderthal
-Targets are the Neanderthal verion of variant locations (\~20,000 positions/transcript promoters).
+Targets are the Neanderthal verion of variant locations (\~22,000 positions/transcript promoters).
+ - Generates ~154,000 files; Time and RAM requirement depends on number of threads run.
+ - Number of simultaneous threads can be set in script file (\~1 to 5GB required for each thread), default is 2 threads.
+ - Sequences do not need to be redownloaded, as they are copied from modern human version and modified in last step.
+ - Score with all JASPAR TF models.

 ```
     $ python3 004.tfbs_footprinter_run.neanderthal.chunks.py